oraneedwards/BackendIO/README.md

 It has 2 main purposes.
 + Act as a stub to quickly test out functionality.
-+ Bypass the complications associated with setting up simple RESTful services (Eg. CRUD opperations & Authentication)
++ Bypass the complications associated with setting up and hosting simple RESTful services (Eg. CRUD opperations & Authentication)